Robotic process automation (RPA) powers modern organizations, with the RPA market expanding at a nearly 30% CAGR.

 It's a tall order.
 That's why the creation of a CoE can streamline the deployment of RPA technology and ensure there is the right level of human intervention, change management, business process framework in place for others to adhere to.

 One way to model this is through a matrix, as seen below.
 Key capabilities are highlighted in red, with the CoE working in cohesion with existing IT and business resources.

 Some key things to consider for growth beyond the initial launch include:

-Maintaining the health of bots takes planning and effort.
+Maintaining the health of bots takes planning and effort as well.
 Managing infrastructure and responding to bot issues will become a full-time job.
-One way to understand this need is to think about the role a tiered help desk plays in assisting with issue triage and resolution for more traditional areas of business.
+One way to understand this need is to think about the role a tiered helpdesk plays in assisting with issue triage and resolution for more traditional areas of business.
 RPA is no exception in this regard:

-- Virtual machines will need to be provisioned and software installed and patched.
+- A virtual machine will need to be provisioned and software installed and patched.